SchriderLab/Timesweeper/README.md

 ## Installation and Requirements

-The only required utility not packaged with the PyPi installation of Timesweeper is SLiM, which can be easily installed with conda through the conda-forge channel (see below) or as a binary.
+The only required utility not packaged with the PyPi installation of Timesweeper is SLiM, which can be easily installed with conda through the conda-forge channel (see below) or as a binary (https://messerlab.org/slim/).

 Otherwise see either [setup.cfg](setup.cfg) or [requirements.txt](requirements.txt) for general and specific requirements respectively.